ISipi/ArtScaler/README.md

 # ArtScaler
- Image scaling based on life size
+ Image scaling based on life size.
+The FileBrowser.py was copied from https://github.com/kivy-garden/filebrowser.